myriadrf/LimeSDR-XTRX/docs/v1.2/index.rst

 BOM Variants
 ============

-LimeSDR XTRX v1.2 was designed without Bill of material (BOM) variants.
+LimeSDR XTRX v1.2 project was designed without Bill of material (BOM) variants.
 Any changes done to BOM are marked as new versions (BOM_VER).

+Known issue with LimeSDR XTRX v1.2 not appearing in the operating system.
+Fixed in BOM version 1.

 BOM Version 0 (BOM_VER=0)
 -------------------------

-Default board state.
+Initial board state.
 No changes in schematics or PCB.

-Known issue with LimeSDR XTRX v1.2 not appearing in the operating system.
-Fixed in BOM version 1.

 BOM Version 1 (BOM_VER=1)
 -------------------------